-The novelty presented in Paper I~\cite{Cheng:2025cmb} consists in employing a Gaussian process (GP) method to sample random reionization histories $X_e(z)$~\cite{Cheng:2025cmb}.
-Using a Markov Chain Monte Carlo (MCMC) analysis with $\mathcal{O}(20)$ parameters describing the GP, and the \textit{Planck} low-$\ell$ E-mode EE-only SimAll likelihood,\footnote{The most direct and robust probe of the reionization epoch is provided by the low-$\ell$ E-mode polarization data.} we derive limits on $X_e(z)$ that extend to high redshifts.
-Our results yield a constraint $\tau_{\mathrm{lowz}} = 0.0483^{+0.0083}_{-0.0080}$ at 68\% confidence level (CL), and an upper limit of $\tau_{\mathrm{highz}} < 0.108$ at 95\% CL, using $z_c = 30$.
+Our results yield a constraint $\tau_{\mathrm{lowz}} = 0.0483^{+0.0083}_{-0.0080}$ at 68\% confidence level (CL), and an upper limit of $\tau_{\mathrm{highz}} < 0.111$ at 95\% CL, using $z_c = 30$.
 Figure~\ref{fig:tau_zc} shows the normalized posterior distribution for the high-redshift contribution to the optical depth, $\tau_{\mathrm{highz}}$, as derived from the \textit{Planck} low-$\ell$ EE polarization data, which serves as our constraint on axion models.
-The distributions are largely insensitive to the choice of the critical redshift $z_c$, as we have demonstrated in Paper I~\cite{Cheng:2025cmb}.
+The resulting posterior can be used to constrain exotic reionization histories beyond the decaying-axion scenario considered here.
+The distributions are largely insensitive to the choice of the critical redshift $z_c$, as we have demonstrated in Paper~I~\cite{Cheng:2025cmb}.
 The code used to cast the reionization results can be found at:~\href{https://github.com/Cheng-Hanyu/CLASS_reio_gpr}{github.com/Cheng-Hanyu/CLASS\_reio\_gpr}.

-Our GP method extends previous analyses by the \textit{Planck} collaboration, which used similar techniques to reconstruct the standard low-$z$ reionization history~\cite{Planck:2018nkj}.
+Our GP method extends previous model-independent analyses of the reionization history based on CMB large-angle polarization, including the principal component approach of Ref.~\cite{Heinrich:2016ojb} and the reconstruction methods adopted by the \textit{Planck} collaboration to study the standard low-$z$ reionization history~\cite{Planck:2018nkj}.
 Our result for $\tau_{\mathrm{lowz}}$ is consistent with their findings.
 In addition, the extracted posterior for $\tau_{\mathrm{highz}}$ yields robust, model-independent constraints on exotic energy injection.
-By comparing theoretical predictions for $X_e(z)$ that reproduce the empirical posterior of $\tau_{\mathrm{highz}}$, a wide range of scenarios can be directly tested, as we demonstrate below.\footnote{In Paper I~\cite{Cheng:2025cmb}, we validate this approach with a direct $\chi^2$ comparison using the \textit{Planck} low-$\ell$ EE-only SimAll likelihood.}
+By comparing theoretical predictions for $X_e(z)$ that reproduce the empirical posterior of $\tau_{\mathrm{highz}}$, a wide range of scenarios can be directly tested, as we demonstrate below.\footnote{In Paper~I~\cite{Cheng:2025cmb}, we validate this approach with a direct $\chi^2$ comparison using the \textit{Planck} low-$\ell$ EE-only SimAll likelihood.}